Just as Citroëns were not like other cars, Automobiles Citroën itself was unlike any other car company – especially in conceptual engineering terms.

 But just as the SM programme itself did not come about in a straightforward manner, neither did the choice of power unit – there being quite a number of false avenues and alternative realities along the way – which we will consider next.

-*There remains some conjecture as to whether Bercot actually requested a Grand Tourisme or a more overt performance model, which we will consider in a subsequent episode.
+*There is some conjecture as to whether Bercot actually requested a Grand Tourisme or a more overt performance model, a matter we will consider in a subsequent episode.